gurlanda/personal-website/README.md

-# Gam Urlanda's Portfolio Website
+# Gam's Portfolio Website

-Welcome to my personal portfolio website repository!
+Welcome to my portfolio website repository!
 This website showcases my work, skills, and experience as a Front-end Developer.
 It's designed to provide visitors with a comprehensive understanding of who I am and what I can do.

 ## Getting Started

 To access the website, [click here](https://gamurlanda.com).
-You can view my portfolio, read about my skills and experience, and contact me directly through the website (or contact me here on GitHub directly, whatever works best for you).
+You can view my portfolio, read about my skills and experience, and contact me directly through the website.

 ## Built With